How the odometer works in GpsGate

 The server/virtual odometer is a GpsGate accumulator (in the image GPS distance).

-Enable the odometer to the vehicle
+Enable the odometer to the asset

 By default, the Odometer is not enabled when you create a user.
 To activate it, follow these steps: